Updated

 Special Instructions

-• DTG may be taken without meals.
+• DTG may be taken with or without food.

 • DTG should be taken 2 hours before or 6 hours after taking cation-containing antacids or laxatives, sucralfate, oral iron supplements, oral calcium supplements, or buffered medications.